antoinercbs/tesla-synth-web-player/readme.md

 ![tesla player song config example](./illustrations/example-config.png "Tesla Player song config example")

-In this example, we have a setup of 3 Tesla coils, the coil 0 and 1 are playing the channel 0 (binary value of 0000 0000 000 0001 = 1) and the coil 2 is playing the channel 1 (binary value of 0000 0000 000 0010 = 2) of the provided MIDI file.
+In this example, we have a setup of 3 Tesla coils, the coil 0 and 1 are playing the channel 1 (binary value of 0000 0000 000 0010 = 1) and the coil 2 is playing the channel 0 (binary value of 0000 0000 000 0001 = 1) of the provided MIDI file.

 The Tesla coils are respectively running with maximum on-times of 40/30µs and duty-cycles of 3%/2.1%.